mcoxeter/02-screen/README.md

 **ROIC**

-> How well the company is using is money to generate further returns.
+> How well the company is using it's money to generate further returns.
 A measure of how good the management team is.<br>

 ## Setup